Sunday 10 August 1941

 |Soviet submarine S-6.|

 German 460-ton fishing trawler M-1102 HAW Müller sinks off Lindesnes, Vest-Agder, in southern Norway.
-By some accounts, this is due to a mine laid by the RAF, by other, it is due to RAF bombing.
+By some accounts, this is due to a mine laid by the RAF.
+Other accounts claim it is due to RAF bombing.
 Some other Danish fishing boats also go missing around this time, perhaps for the same reason (whatever it is).

 The RAF bombs and damages German patrol boat V.1506 near Ostend, Belgium.